yuvaramsingh94/Behaviour-cloning-for-self-driving-car/README.md

 ### how to run model.py

+The model works with keras 2.0.1 . please use this version to review it

 model.py program takes the training data path , output path and the system os as the command line argument

 the structure is